-The price of a gallon of gasoline ranged from $3.27 along the Gulf Coast, to $3.90 along the West Coast in November 2012; ever wonder how much of that goes to the government and how much goes to exploration and refining companies?
-Then there are the gas stations and oil traders looking to make a profit as well.
-Let’s look at the breakdown of who makes what, and also why prices vary across the country – sometimes drastically [for more gasoline news and analysis subscribe to our free newsletter].
+The price of a gallon of gasoline averaged $2.47 a gallon in April 2015.
+Ever wonder how much of that goes to the government and how much goes to exploration and refining companies?
+And don’t forget the gas stations and oil traders looking to make a profit as well.

-What you pay at the pump is dished out to multiple parties.
-Some make their cut at the beginning, such as “upstream” companies drilling for oil then sending it for refining.
-The refineries convert the product to gasoline and then it is transported.
-The gas is then marketed and ultimately sold to you by gas stations – all these parties are called “downstream.”
-How much of the pie the government and different sectors make varies depending on such factors as the price of crude oil and federal and state taxes.
-The below figure shows a basic breakdown of what percentage of your money goes where:
+What consumers pay at the pump is dished out to multiple parties.
+“Upstream” companies make their cut at the beginning, drilling for oil then sending it for refining.
+The refineries convert the product to gasoline, after which it is transported.
+The gas is then marketed and ultimately sold to you, the consumer, by gas stations – all of these parties are called “downstream” companies.
+How much of the pie the government and different sectors earn varies depending on such factors as the price of crude oil and federal and state taxes.
+The below figure shows a basic breakdown of what percentage of your money goes where.

-Crude oil is the raw material for a gallon of gasoline, and greatly affects the price.
-U.S. Energy Information Administration (EIA) data indicates the cost of crude eats up about 62% of what you pay at the pump.
-If you pay $3.85 per gallon, $2.387 is attributed to the price of crude.
-This can vary greatly; Exxon has stated that up to 80% of the cost of gasoline comes from crude costs and between 2000 and 2003 crude only accounted for 35% to 50% of the cost at the pump.
+Crude oil is the raw material for a gallon of gasoline and it greatly affects the price.
+U.S. Energy Information Administration (EIA) data indicates that the cost of crude eats up about 51% of what consumers pay at the pump.
+If you pay $2.47 per gallon, $1.26 of that is attributed to the price of crude.
+However, this can vary greatly; Exxon has stated that up to 80% of the cost of gasoline can come from crude costs, while at the same time between 2000 and 2003 crude only accounted for 35% to 50% of the cost at the pump.

-Deep water drilling typically has a high cost to extract – upwards of $70/barrel.
+Deep water drilling, for example, typically has a high cost to extract – upwards of $70/barrel.
 Unless the price of crude is higher than a company’s extraction cost, the project faces losses and puts the squeeze on profits for the drilling segment of the company.
-Some oil fields are easier to extract from, and therefore cost less (“easy oil” is becoming harder to find though).
-Reuters estimated in 2009 that the total cost to extract oil in Saudi Arabia to be between $4 and $6 per barrel.
+Some oil fields are easier to extract from and therefore cost less (“easy oil” is becoming harder to find, though).
+Reuters estimated in 2009 that the total cost to extract oil in Saudi Arabia was between $4 and $6 per barrel.

-Upstream production typically includes all companies that get gasoline to the pump after the extraction process.
-This includes refiners, transportation, distribution and marketing.
+Downstream production typically includes all companies that get gasoline to the pump after the extraction process.
+This includes refiners, transportation, distribution and marketing companies.
 Chevron, Exxon and BP are also involved in this aspect of the retail gasoline supply chain [see also The 5 Minute Guide To Gasoline ETFs].

-Refining accounts for about 18% of the price at the pump.
+Refining accounts for about 23% of the price at the pump.
 The companies mentioned above refine the raw product into a “car-ready” product.
-This costs money in the way of labor, equipment, transportation and the cost of other raw products needed for the process.
-Just like downstream segments of the company, refining is not always profitable.
+This costs money in the way of labor, equipment, transportation, and the cost of other raw products needed for the process.
+Just like upstream segments of the company, refining is not always profitable.
 According to November and December 2011 EIA data, the market price for gasoline, coming out of the refineries, was less than what it cost refiners to get the crude oil.

-One major misconception is that when you go to an Exxon or Chevron gas station, the gas station is actually owned by the company on the pump.
+One major misconception is that when consumers go to an Exxon or Chevron gas station, the gas station is actually owned by the company named on the pump.
 That’s not always the case.
-Both Chevron and Exxon only own about 5% (or less) of the gas stations with their name on them; the rest are owned by local retailers, according to Exxon’s website and Chevron financial statements.
+Both Chevron and Exxon only own about 5% (or less) of the gas stations with their name on them; the rest are owned by local retailers according to Exxon’s website and Chevron’s financial statements.

-Surprisingly, most of the profit for gas stations comes from the other products sold, and not gasoline.
-According to NACS Online, in 2009, the average mark-up per gallon of gas by the retailer was $.131 – but that is not all profit.
-After expenses, the gas station only makes about 1 or 2 cents per gallon sold.
+Surprisingly, most of the profits for gas stations comes from the other products sold, and not gasoline.
+According to NACS Online’s 2015 report, the average mark-up per gallon of gas by the retailer was 18.9 cents over five years, but that is not all profit.
+After expenses, the gas station only makes about 3 or 5 cents per gallon sold.

-Thank the government for about 11% of your cost at the pump as of September of 2012 – although this varies greatly across the country.
-Federal taxes account for 18.4 cents per gallon, as of November, 2012.
+Thank the government for about 18% of your cost at the pump as of April 2015 – although this varies greatly across the country.
+Federal taxes account for 44.46 cents per gallon.
 The local sales tax will also be included in the price when applicable.
 Each state also applies its own excise tax in the cost.
-California, for example, applies a tax of 35.4 cents per gallon – one of the highest in the country.
+California, for example, applies a tax of 36 cents per gallon – one of the highest in the country.

-Total taxes are highest in New York, averaging 67.4 cents per liter as of January 1, 2012.
-Alaska and Wyoming had the least total tax per gallon at 26.4 and 32.4 cents, respectively [see also What You Need to Know About Commodity ETFs, ETNs, and Contango].
+Total taxes are highest in Pennsylvania, averaging 70 cents per liter as of April 1, 2015.
+Alaska and South Carolina had the least total tax per gallon at 29.70 and 35.15 cents, respectively [see also What You Need to Know About Commodity ETFs, ETNs, and Contango].

-Taxes per gallon in 2012 are the lowest they have been in years due to a gradual tax decline.
-In 2000, taxes accounted for about 30% of your cost at the pump.
+Taxes per gallon in 2015 are lower than they’ve historically been due to a gradual tax decline.
+In 2000, taxes accounted for about 30% of costs at the pump.

 Price Variance Across the Country

 Taxes play a significant role in the cost difference of a gallon of gas across the country as shown in the previous section.
-Political reasons also affect the price.
+Politics also affects the price.
 California, for instance, wants to limit air pollution and therefore requires a higher grade gasoline to be sold than what is available in other parts of the country; this increases the cost.

 Traders are sometimes blamed for high oil costs and pump prices.
 Unfortunately, it’s not that simple.
-Global supply and demand ultimately determines the price of crude and price at the pump, as well how much of the raw and refined products are in storage.
+Global supply and demand ultimately determines the price of crude and the price at the pump as well as how much of the raw and refined products are in storage.
 While short-term sharp fluctuations in the crude market do occur due to panic or trader activity, the price won’t sustain itself at those levels unless there is a viable reason.
-Also, since there is a delay in the time it takes for crude to be pulled from ground, refined, and ultimately dished out at the pump, speculative oil traders can’t be blamed for pump price changes [see also 25 Ways To Invest In Crude Oil].
+In addition, since there is a delay in the time it takes for crude to be pulled from the ground, refined, and ultimately dished out at the pump, speculative oil traders can’t be blamed for pump price changes [see also 25 Ways To Invest In Crude Oil].

 Disclosure: No positions at time of writing.